The Minimum Amount of Water Per Day To Survive: A Critical Guide

 At 15% of water loss, death is imminent.

-Rationing water in any kind of emergency situation is not a good idea for so many reasons.
+Rationing water in emergencies is not a good idea for many reasons.

 We want to ration what we have because we feel we need to conserve just about everything when facing a crisis.
-But when water is in short supply, the best course of action is to drink it.
+But when water is in short supply, it is best to drink it.
 On the flip side, it’s counterproductive to overhydrate because your kidneys will quickly get rid of the excess.

-If we’re talking about a small amount, like a 16oz bottle, think of it more like a road trip with a limited supply of gas.
+If we’re talking about a small amount, like a 16oz bottle, consider it a road trip with a limited gas supply.
 You have 150 miles between you and the next gas station, an empty tank, and five gallons in the gas can.
 Giving the truck ‘sips’ of gas isn’t going to help you.
 If the tank can hold it, the gas should go into the tank, and then drive responsibly to make sure you can get as far as you can.

-You function much better fully hydrated than not.
+You function much better when fully hydrated than when not.
 Your cognitive skills begin to decline almost as soon as dehydration takes hold.
-It would be best if you had your brain to find the water needed.
+It would be best to have a properly working brain to find the water needed.

-The advice I see out there to take sips and wet lips is shoddy.
+The advice I see out there to take sips and wet lips is terrible.
 It’s wasting water.
 What are wet lips going to do for you?
 Make you feel better for five seconds?
 I get the psychological aspect of hoarding things in short supply, but it’s not rational in this case.
-Sipping water means you want to drink, which means you are on the road to dehydration.
+Sipping water means you want to drink and are on the road to dehydration.
 Just drink it.

 And if nothing else, keep the survival axiom about the Rule of 3’s in mind.